-And yes, we’ve also got all the answers to all the questions you may inevitably have, like travel insurance and if the list is subject to change.
+And yes, we’ve also got all the answers to all the questions you may inevitably have, like travel insurance and if the travel list is subject to change.
 Surprise, it is – often.

 Official: Latest UK “Green List” For Travel

 The ‘green list’ is typically updated every three weeks.
 Entry protocols with this list apply for travel in England, but exemptions and other travel restrictions may exist in Northern Ireland, Scotland or Wales.

-As of June 3rd, here’s the 12 country “green list” of countries for arrival into the UK, which includes…
+Here’s the “green list” of countries, areas of territories for arrival into the UK, which includes…